ZhecanJamesWang/HaloQuest/README.md

 ## Evaluation

-Inside the folder `evaluation`, the `eval_metrics.py` file contains evaluation code for both VQA v2 and conventional metrics such as BLEU, CIDER, ROUGE, and METEOR. we plan to release the code of Auto-Eval by the publication.
+Inside the folder `evaluation`, the `eval_metrics.py` file contains evaluation code for both VQA v2 and conventional metrics such as BLEU, CIDER, ROUGE, and METEOR.

 ## HaloQuest Data

-We are actively working on open-sourcing the dataset and aim to have it ready in time for the conference.

 For your reference, we provide some examples of HaloQuest data here.